arsalan86/yoki-go/README.md

 ## Todo:

-- Performance tweaks: remove above the fold scripts

-## Roadmap:

 - Netlify integration via a python script: this should be as simple as invoking the script, inputting your credentials, git repo and deploying
 - Template variables in css, css optimization and simplification to allow easier customization
+- CSS performance optimization

+## License:

+MIT